nhathivuong/my-portfolio/README.md

 Deployment

-The portfolio is deployed using Netlify.
+The portfolio is deployed using Vercel.